AFM History

 A Gambling We Will Go...

 The gambling boats came to town in the 1990s.
 The fat cats rolled and the music was wall to wall and 24/7.
 Compact Discs took over the market place, unless you were a hold-out for the warmth of vinyl.
-Gasoline prices were down, SUVs and boomcars with big stereos were the way to go.
+SUVs and boomcars with big stereos were the way to go.
 The multidisc changer was located in the trunk of your car.

 The World Wide Web emerged and everyone went online to the sound of a dial-up modem.